European Foundation

 Background information

-The aim of this measure is to help companies deal with the high energy prices that have resulted from the war in Ukraine.
+The aim of this measure is to help companies in dealing with high energy prices that resulted from the war in Ukraine.

 Content of measure